Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Daily service frequency averages 30 trips across all routes, resulting in about 15 weekly trips per individual stop.
+Service frequency averages 30 trips daily across all routes, equating to roughly 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport